balancer/balancer-api/README.md

 - TENDERLY_PROJECT - Your Tenderly project id, used by the `/tenderly` endpoints.
 - TENDERLY_ACCESS_KEY - Your tenderly access key, used by the `/tenderly` endpoints.
 - SENTRY_DSN - Your Sentry account DSN, if you'd like to send errors to Sentry
+- GH_WEBHOOK_PAT - A Github Personal Access Token, used to call webhooks on Balancer repositories

 ## Common Issues